 This sometimes meant leaving slaves chained below deck with meager rations for the duration of the voyage.
 Through this brutality it’s estimated that about 1.8 million Africans didn’t even survive the crossing.

-A vast majority of African slaves were shipped to Brazil (4.9 million or ~39%).
-The massive influx of slaves was needed to support the growth of the burgeoning Brazilian sugar economy.
-In addition, once gold and diamonds were discovered, slaves were needed to mine the valuable deposits.
+A vast majority of African slaves disembarked in Brazil (4.9 million or ~39%).
+The burgeoning Brazilian sugar economy required a massive influx of slaves to support the plantations.
+In addition, African slaves mined the valuable gold and diamonds deposits upon their discovery.

 The Caribbean was the next top destinations for slaves.
 The area was flush with sugar, tobacco, coffee and other plantations that were in need of manual labor to power them.
-Haiti (French Empire) and Jamaica (British Empire) were two of the largest destinations for slaves.
+Haiti (France) and Jamaica (British Empire) were two of the largest destinations for slaves.

-Other destinations included the Dutch Americas, as well as Danish West Indies.
+Other destinations in the western hemisphere included the Dutch Americas, as well as Danish West Indies.
 A small number of slaves were shipped to other destinations, including Europe, as well as other locations in Africa.